 Your next question is, how do I go about patenting my app?
-First of all, you’re going to have to pass the “novelty test,” which Angelo Firenze described as the ability of software not only to solve a problem, but to do it in a novel way.
+First, you’ll have to pass the “novelty test,” which Angelo Firenze described as the ability of software to solve a problem and do it in a novel way.
 This can be done by using new technologies or existing ones in new ways.

 You also need to pass those tests of not being an abstract idea and being non-obvious to skilled web and mobile app developers.
 So if you meet those criteria and you’ve begun with that search of existing patents and determined that there are no others like it already, this would be the first step.

-Filing Provisional and Non-provisional Applications
+Filing Provisional and Non-Provisional Patent Applications

-From then, you have 12 months to file for a “Non-provisional Application for a Patent,” otherwise your original filing date will be lost, giving competitors the opportunity to have snuck in first.
+From then, you have 12 months to file for a Non-provisional Patent Application; otherwise, your original filing date will be lost, allowing competitors to use your ideas.
 This patent filing is very comprehensive and costly.
 Honestly, if you’re at this point, we’d recommend you have a skilled attorney helping you through it.
 These lawyers have the experience to prepare and file documentation that is more likely to be accepted.